The yellow triangle icon alerts you any time the pixel dimension of the image is smaller than the pixel dimension it will be exported.

 Think of it as a YIELD sign, not a STOP sign.
 Just be sure to double check the final export before submitting for printing.

-We have a VIDEO that explains this further.
+Here is a video that explains this further.